 - General Atlantic in the participation in a $14 billion fundraising for Ant Financial Services Group, the operator of China’s biggest online payment and financial services platform.
 This transaction was, at the time, the largest-ever single fundraising round by a private company

-- Vistra Group, a portfolio company of Baring Private Equity Asia, in the acquisition of Radius Group, a provider of international corporate expansion and administrative services, from HG Pooled Management Ltd.
+- Vistra Group, a portfolio company of Baring Private Equity Asia, in the acquisition of Radius Group (NASDAQ: RDUS), a provider of international corporate expansion and administrative services, from HG Pooled Management Ltd.

-- Huanxi Media Group Ltd., a Hong Kong-listed leading film maker and investor, in various matters including its strategic alliance with, and issuance of new equity to, Maoyan Entertainment
+- Huanxi Media Group Ltd. (HKSE: 1003), a Hong Kong leading film maker and investor, in various matters including (1) its receipt of an investment from, and certain business cooperation agreements with, Bilibili Inc. (HKSE:9626), a leading online entertainment company in China, (2) its strategic alliance with Bytedance, a China-based operator of a range of digital media platforms, including TikTok and (3) its strategic alliance with, and issuance of new equity to, Maoyan Entertainment (HKSE: 1896)

 - Anchor Equity Partners as lead investor in the investment in Cue Holdings, an integrated digital marketing consultancy in China backed by KKR